leodexe/MarioKart64/Patches/Multiplayer_Hack/README.md

 - Game Pacing is back again to default, which is intended for use with non-overclocked consoles.
 If you are playing on emulator or have an overclocked console, select 30 or 60FPS.
 - Game Pacing vuelve a ser default, esta opción debe usarse en consolas sin overclock.
 Si estás jugando en emulador o tienes una consola con overclock, selecciona 30 o 60FPS.

-- Trophy Ceremony is back to it's default setting.
-- Trophy Ceremony vuelve a su opción por defecto.

-- Multiplayer Music is now enabled by default.
-- Multiplayer Music ahora está activado por defecto.
+- Polling set to default.
+However, it does not have any meaningful impact on console gameplay.
+- Polling vuelve a ser default.
+Aunque, no tiene un impacto significativo al jugar en consola.

 # Building (Windows)
 1. Clone or download the repository.